-I am an Assistant Professor in the Cultural Studies Department at Trent University.
-I am Coordinator of the Media Studies undergraduate program, and cross-appointed to the Cultural Studies PhD.
-I currently serve as President for the Canadian Comparative Literature Association (CCLA), and Assistant Editor for Media Theory (MT), an international peer-reviewed journal.
+I am Assistant Professor in the Cultural Studies Department at Trent University, serving as Coordinator of the Media Studies undergraduate program, and a faculty member in the Cultural Studies PhD.
+I also serve as President for the Canadian Comparative Literature Association (CCLA), and Assistant Editor for Media Theory (MT), an international peer-reviewed journal.

 Previously, I published widely in memory studies, European politics of migration, socially engaged art, and theory.

 This website allows you to view my cv, research materials including publications, and teaching materials including course outlines.